 In response to a poll, we confirmed that Network member firms have been very generous, making and continuing to make substantial contributions to various relief organizations.
 Many Network member firms also matched contributions made by their employees.
 The response of the public and of corporations appears to be similarly positive, with the Red Cross, Salvation Army and others appearing to do well in terms of contributions, at least in the short term.
 We estimated that Network member firms have already donated more than a half million dollars, not counting individual contributions separately made.

 Our thoughts turned to concern about the ability of our affected member law firms to meet the needs of all of their employees.
 Our thinking went to support personnel in particular, file clerks, runners, secretaries, etc., some of whom sustained substantial losses.
 Thus, in response to the evident need of persons affected by these recent natural disasters along the Gulf Coast, TRIAL.COM FOUNDATION, INC. (the “Foundation”), a 501(c)(3) charitable foundation, was formed on behalf of The Network of Trial Law Firms, Inc., to carry-out certain charitable activities of the Network, as specified in the Foundation’s organizing documents.
-Specifically, the Foundation plans to:
+Specifically, the Foundation was organized to do the following:

-The first project that the Foundation has undertaken is the raising and distribution of funds for the relief of the immediate needs of employees of member firms who are victims of one or more 2005 hurricanes.
-In accordance with guidelines provided in the IRS publication, "Disaster Relief, Providing Assistance through Charitable Organizations" the Foundation has: (a) established objective criteria for determining need and selecting relief recipients (see below); and (b) created an independent selection committee to choose recipients for aid.
+The first project that the Foundation undertook was the raising and distribution of funds for the relief of the immediate needs of employees of member firms who are victims of one or more 2005 hurricanes.
+In accordance with guidelines provided in the IRS publication, "Disaster Relief, Providing Assistance through Charitable Organizations" the Foundation: (a) established objective criteria for determining need and selecting relief recipients (see below); and (b) created an independent selection committee to choose recipients for aid.

 After the initial project, the Foundation has supported pro bono publico and other similar public interest programs.
-In addition, the Foundation will be prepared to provide disaster relief should a similar need arise in the future.
+In addition, the Foundation is prepared to provide disaster relief should a need arise in the future.